 Has curiosity ever led you down a path that leads to nowhere?
-I’m sure many of you have been down that road, especially when it comes to the ever so mysterious topic of 5G—the next generation of cellular technology.
+I’m sure many of you have been down that road, especially when it comes to the topic of 5G—the next generation of cellular technology.
 So what’s all the publicity hype on 5G really about?
 We’ve seen a lot of PR and marketing around the progress of 5G, but rarely do you find anything of substance after the onion is peeled back a few layers.
 In fact, you often hear about the billions of dollars expended on research by countries wanting to get a head start on 5G development, but there’s not enough “meat” around the actual 5G technology solutions.

 While there is no International Telecommunications Union definition of 5G, it is certainly time to begin the planning discussion for the possibilities.
 Therefore, let me actually peel back the onion by introducing you to a complete, detailed “meal” (including the meat, potatoes and dessert) in the form of a new 4G Americas white paper, 4G Americas’ Recommendations on 5G Requirements and Solutions, which details an Americas viewpoint on 5G.